 2. Janu Shirasasana (One-Legged Forward Bend)

 Forward bends have a stimulating effect on your abdominal and reproductive muscles.
 So it is a great idea to include a few of these yoga poses to relieve period cramps in your menstrual yoga routine.
 You can modify this pose according to your flexibility and comfort.
 Other than working well for cramps, this yoga for period pain aids in relieving headaches, anxiety, fatigue and more.
-It also stretches your lower back hamstrings.
+It also stretches your lower back and hamstrings.

 - Sit up and keep your legs stretched out in front of you.
 Your spine should be erect.